 - Makes the client comfortable with the representation.

-If you have been charged with a sex crime in Ohio, hire an experienced attorney who focuses heavily on those types of cases.
+If you have been charged with a sex crime in Ohio, hire an experienced Cleveland sex crimes lawyer who focuses heavily on those types of cases.
 It is also important that you feel comfortable working with the firm you retain.

 If you are serious about defending yourself from sex-related charges in Cleveland, call our team today.
 The call is strictly confidential.
 We promise that we will treat you with the respect and dignity that you deserve.
 To set up a free consultation with our Cleveland sex crimes attorneys, contact us at (440) 471-7784.